hsorby/cmlibs.maths/docs/index.rst

 #. vectorops
 #. algorithms

-These modules are surfaced under the namespace package *opencmiss* within the *maths* package.
+These modules are surfaced under the namespace package *cmlibs* within the *maths* package.
 To use these modules the following import statement can be used::

-  import opencmiss.maths.vectorops
+  import cmlibs.maths.vectorops
-  import opencmiss.maths.algorithms
+  import cmlibs.maths.algorithms

 Vector Operations
 -----------------